The Free Software Foundation's Campaign for Free BIOS

 Since requests for manufacturers' cooperation have not solved the problem, another approach is needed.
 Now we are asking you to help.

 For instance, simply installing a new BIOS in the machine is a substantial challenge.
 Most manufacturers don't publish the information on how to do this.
 If you can figure this out for some recent model, especially a laptop, that would be a substantial contribution.

 Cooperation from the manufacturers would make that work unnecessary.
 However, to gain cooperation we need to press for it.

 The most uncooperative company is Intel, which has started a sham "open source" BIOS project.
 The software consists of all the unimportant parts of a BIOS, without the hard parts.
 It won't run, and doesn't bring us any closer to a BIOS that does run.
 It is just a distraction.
 By contrast, AMD has been cooperating by releasing major chunks of their BIOS source code and making their technical experts available.

 You can help our campaign by buying AMD CPU chips and not buying Intel, and by publishing statements about what you're doing.
 Likewise, buy computers that support free BIOS.
-See the libreboot compatibility list for information on which hardware is supported.

 When you do this, tell your friends and your coworkers.
 And please tell us, too--please write to email@example.com to tell us that you have chosen what to buy because it supports a free BIOS.